yaweli/pipi/README.md

 MGR>
 ```

-This mumps is DSM style which have a subdevistions of database OR namespaces we call UCI.
+This mumps is DSM style which have a subdivisions of database OR namespaces we call UCI.
 first login will take you to the MGR uci
 all routines from MGR can be see on all other uci's